 Yes.
-STEP 2.0 is built on a foundation of continuous feedback, so any and all assessment/evaluation tools are welcome.
-At a minimum you should follow the STEP Hub's M&E standardised guidelines for the STEP programme.
+STEP 2.0 is built on continuous feedback, so any and all assessment/evaluation tools are welcome.
+At a minimum you should follow the STEP hub's M&E standardised guidelines for the STEP 2.0 programme.
 These guidelines should not be modified but can be adapted to the country/regional context when necessary.
-Any additional M&E is at the discretion of the implementer with permission from the funding agency and STEP participants.
+Any additional M&E is at the discretion of the implementer with permission from the funding agency and STEP 2.0 participants.